-- 6. The relief provided should be available to a public entity or unincorporated association that is a good faith improver and to a good faith improver who constructs an improvement on land owned by a public entity or unincorporated association. - 7.
-Section 741 of the Code of Civil Procedure should be amended to eliminate the "color of title" requirement and to make applicable the recommended definition of "good faith improver."
-This would extend the right of setoff to the cases, among others, where the improver constructs the improvement on the wrong lot because of a mistake in the identity or location of the land. - 8.
-The recommended legislation should apply to any action commenced after its effective date, whether or not the improvements were constructed prior to such date.
-Notwithstanding Billings v.
+5. The relief provided should be available to a public entity or unincorporated association that is a good faith improver and to a good faith improver who constructs an improvement on land owned by a public entity or unincorporated association.

+7. Section 741 of the Code of Civil Procedure should be amended to eliminate the "color of title" requirement and to make applicable the recommended definition of "good faith improver."
+This would extend the right of setoff to the cases, among others, where the improver constructs the improvement on the wrong lot because of a mistake in the identity or location of the land.

+8. The recommended legislation should apply to any action commenced after its effective date, whether or not the improvement was constructed prior to such date.
+The Commission believes that the decision in Billings v.
 Hall, 7 Cal.
-1 (1857)(which held the 1856 betterment act unconstitutional), it is the position of the Commission that the proposed legislation constitutionally can be applied where the improvements were constructed prior to its effective date.
+1. (1857)(which held the 1856 betterment act unconstitutional), does not preclude application of the legislation to an improvegent that was constructed prior to its effective date.
 Unlike the recommended legislation, the 1856 betterment act made no distinction between good faith improvers and bad faith improvers, and this aspect of the statute was stressed by the court in holding the statute unconstitutional.
 Nevertheless, a severability clause is included in case the act cannot constitutionally be applied to improvements constructed prior to its effective date.